morrownr/8812au-20210629/README.md

 Note: Red Hat Enterprise Linux (RHEL) and distros based on RHEL are not supported due to the way kernel patches are handled.
-I will support knowledgable RHEL developers if they want to merge the required support and keep it current.
+I will support knowledgeable RHEL developers if they want to merge the required support and keep it current.

 Note: Android is supported in the driver according to Realtek.
-I will support knowledgable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).
+I will support knowledgeable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).